 Variable temperature detail burners

 - Most brands have thin, comfortable pens similar to using a thick pen.

 - Most brands come with a foam or cork grip to make it more comfortable to use.
-Most people find the foam more comfortable but others prefer the cork.
-I think this is a personal preference but the cork is a harder material with no "cushion"
+Most people find the foam grip is more comfortable but there are some that prefer the cork.
+Think this is a personal preference but the cork is a harder material with no "cushion"

-- Most brands come with polished tips which make burning easier because the tip glides over the wood without catching or dragging plus it makes it easier to clean.
+- Most brands come with polished tips which make burning easier because the tip glides over the surface without catching or dragging plus it makes it easier to clean.
 Colwood offers this as an option at an additional charge but I have found they do not do as nice a job of polishing as other brands such as Razertip, Optima & Nibsburner.

 - Tips heat and cool in a matter of seconds not minutes.